 - Optional: Serve with pasta or polenta

-Place 1/2 of the mushrooms in a food processor, and pulse several times until finely ground.
+- Place 1/2 of the mushrooms in a food processor, and pulse several times until finely ground.
 (Don't over process - see notes.)
-Transfer the ground mushrooms to a bowl,
+Transfer the ground mushrooms to a bowl, then add the rest of the mushrooms and repeat.

-Place the walnuts in the food processor and process until finely ground.
-Transfer them to the bowl with the mushrooms.
+- Place the walnuts in the food processor and process until well ground.
+Add them to the ground mushrooms.

 - I see a lot of recipes for vegan chilis and sauces where mushrooms are sliced or chopped.
 While this is fine, grinding the mushrooms in the food processor truly transforms them into a hearty, 'meaty' texture and helps them brown thoroughly, which intensifies their flavor.